-The Student Budget Planner is part of a financial planning series called How to Make a Budget.
-To start this series from the beginning, read the introduction.
+The Student Budget Planner is part of a financial planning series called How to Make a Budget – Easy Steps for Beginners.

 Not a student?
 Then head on over to the Free Budget Spreadsheet to get your budget buzzing without all the textbook costs and tuition fees.
 Feel free to pass this post on if you know a student.